Keighley: Constituency

-Keighley is represented in the House of Commons by Conservative Member of Parliament (MP) Robbie Moore, who won the seat by defeating his predecessor John Grogan at the 2019 general election.
+Keighley is represented in the House of Commons by Conservative Member of Parliament (MP) Robbie Moore, who won the seat by defeating his Labour Party predecessor John Grogan at the 2019 general election.
 Grogan had a majority of just 249 over the previous incumbent, Conservative Kris Hopkins.

 In 2015, Hopkins won the seat at the 2015 general election – securing a second term.
 Hopkins increased the Conservatives vote share in the area from 41.9% in 2010 to 44.3% in 2015.
 The Conservatives won the seat in 2010, taking over from Ann Cryer, who had been in office since 1997.

 Keighley was contested by the British National Party (BNP) in the May 2005 general election, when the party's leader Nick Griffin stood for Parliament.
 He was defeated by Ann Cryer, one of a small number of Labour MPs with an increased majority.
 In March 2006, the town's mayoress, Rose Thompson, announced she had joined the BNP and was immediately dismissed by the mayor Tony Wright.